 Parameters

-Value Integer

 Measurement unit NA

-Example 0: not available 1: passive investigation 2: active investigation
+Allowed Values Not supported Passive investigation

+Active investigation

 Tags Character attribute / Functional / Operational API

-Table 35 Root Cause Investigation Table
+Table 37 Root Cause Investigation Table

 This attribute could be implemented in different facets: passive investigation or activate investigation.

 In passive investigation, the NSC is informed about the root cause of the network service performance degradation or failure in case there is a problem with the network slice.